dividiti/ck-crowdsource-dnn-optimization/README.md

 After that, you should be able to successfully run a simple demo:
 ```
-$ ck compile program:squeezedet
 $ ck run program:squeezedet --cmd_key=default
 ```

 (it may ask a couple of questions and install some stuff like a dataset at the first run).

-Note that you will need Python 3.5 on Windows!
+Note that you will need Python 3.5 on Windows for TF 1.2.0!

 If this works for you, the object detection mode in the UI will be available.